albertoarturovergani/CNT-2024/README.md

 # Computational Neuroscience Tutorial 2024
 This tutorial has been designed for the following classes:

-- [22-23] Numerical methods in Neuroscience, Physics MSc, University of Pisa, Italy
+- [22-23-24] Numerical methods in Neuroscience, Physics MSc, UNIPI, Pisa, Italy
-- [21-22-23] Biorobotics and Complex Systems, Physics MSc, University of Pisa, Italy
+- [21-22-23] Biorobotics and Complex Systems, Physics MSc, UNIPI, Pisa, Italy
-- [21-22-23] Information Theory and Neural Modeling for Neural Engineering, PhD Program in Biorobotics, Scuola Superiore Sant'Anna, Pisa
+- [21-22-23] Information Theory and Neural Modeling for Neural Engineering, PhD in Biorobotics, SSSA, Pisa
-- [2021] PhD class on Large Scale Network Simulations, NeuroSchool PhD Program, INT, Marseille, France
+- [2021] PhD class on Large Scale Network Simulations, PhD in Neuroscience, INT, Marseille, France

 ## Introduction on Spiking Neural Networks (SNNs) by using PyNN language